 3. Check Sitemap for your website.

-You can check your sitemap.xml to detect hacked website. you can find sitemap.xml file in your project root folder. hacker maybe injected some extra URL in your own website sitemap.
+You can check your sitemap.xml to detect hacked websites. you can find the sitemap.xml file in your project root folder. a hacker may be injected some extra URL in your own website sitemap.

 How To Fix Japanese Keyword Hack

 1. Backup your site before cleaning

 You can just take a backup of your project file with the database before cleaning injected hacker code and injecting the file.
 And the event of any going wrong, you can restore this version.
 Make sure to take the backup file in a compressed format like a .zip file. zip backup will be easy to make process.

 2. Remove any newly created user accounts in the Search Console